frostney/react-app-starterkit/README.md

 - Use `react-proxy` or something similar to enable code splitting for React component and/or screens
 - Put tests into component/screen folder
 - Put `README` into each component/screen folder with usage example
+- Don't do `stage-1` as a preset.
+Rather use `class-properties` directly

 ### License
 MIT